top of page

 Securing Larger Loans

-Cross collateralization lets investors borrow more money using several properties as security.
-Think of it like this: One property might get you a certain loan amount, but if you add another property into the mix, lenders see more value and may offer a bigger loan.
+One property might get you a certain loan amount, but when you add a second property as collateral, lenders see more value and often approve a larger loan.

 By putting up multiple assets as collateral for a single loan, borrowers show strength in their investment strategy.
 Lenders are often willing to provide larger loans because they have extra security if something goes wrong.